simplex-chat/simplex-chat/docs/rfcs/2023-10-20-group-integrity.md

 def processMsgEvent(me: MsgEvent) =
   lookup points in owner and admin dag?
-  - does member has permission to send event? (role changed/removed) addMsgDagEvent(me) applyMsgEvent(me)
+  - does member have permission to send event? (role changed/removed) addMsgDagEvent(me) applyMsgEvent(me)